 Romans

-Along with the main building structure, further outbuildings were built to house animals and food stocks.
+Along with the main building structure of a broch, further outbuildings were built to house animals and food stocks.

 Vikings